blockchain/blockchain-wallet-v4-frontend/README.md

  * `coverage/blockchain-wallet-v4-frontend/index.html`
 Simply open the `index.html` file in your browser to view.

-### CI Build Vetting
-To run both unit tests and linting, the following commands are available:
- * `yarn vet` Lints and unit tests all packages
- * `yarn vet:components` Lints and unit tests only [blockchain-info-components](./packages/blockchain-info-components)
- * `yarn vet:core` Lints and unit tests only [blockchain-wallet-v4](./packages/blockchain-wallet-v4)
- * `yarn vet:frontend` Lints and unit tests only [blockchain-wallet-v4-frontend](./packages/blockchain-wallet-v4-frontend)

 ### Bundle Reports
 To visualize and interact with the treemap of the production code bundles files:
  * `yarn analyze`